Automobili Stanguellini: History

-The Stanguellini family had a long involvement with the motor car.
-Vittorio's grandfather founded an engineering company in 1879, and his father was the first one in Modena to register a car (in 1910, registration "MO 1").
-"By the time Vittorio took over, in 1929, the family business included a FIAT agency.
+The Stanguellini family had a long involvement with motor racing.
+Vittorio's grandfather founded an engineering company in 1879, and his father was the first individual to register a car in Modena in 1910.
+(The plate registration was "MO 1").
+By the time Vittorio took over in 1929, the family business included a FIAT dealership.

-Vittorio Stanguellini began tuning and modifying Maserati, Alfa Romeo and Fiat cars for racing.
-He was a friendly rival of Enzo Ferrari in Modena beginning in the late 1920s.
-Vittorio then formed Squadra Corse Stanguellini in 1938 and quickly found success when he modified a Maserati 6CM which took the overall victory at the 1938 Targa Florio.
+A passionate racer, Stanguellini began tuning and modifying Alfa Romeo, Fiat and Maserati cars for racing.
+Despite being a competitor, he developed a friendly rivalry with Enzo Ferrari in the late 1920s, the latter seeing the presence of Stanguellini as a potential reinforcement for the racing cars scene in Modena.
+Vittorio's next step was to start Squadra Corse Stanguellini.
+The team quickly found success running modified Maseratis 6CM and won the 1938 edition of Targa Florio.

 Racing

-Stanguellini's cars competed in countless sports car racing events, minor and major (such as the 1957 24 Hours of Le Mans) alike.
-Vittorio Stanguellini used his experience tuning Fiats in the pre-war days, and having raced them under the Squadra Stanguellini flag, he based his small racers on Fiat components.
-Focusing on the 750 & 1100 cc classes (winning numerous National victories), Stanguellini sports cars were beautifully engineered cars with light-alloy cylinder blocks, twin overhead camshafts (bialbero) and dual side-draught Weber carburettors.
+Over the course of four decades Stanguellini's cars competed in many sports car racing events, including the 1957 24 Hours of Le Mans).
+The team prevalently used FIAT components and focused on the 750 & 1100 cc classes, winning numerous National races in the process.
+The cars were conspicuous for being elegantly engineered, with light-alloy cylinder blocks, twin overhead camshafts (bialbero) and dual side-draught Weber carburettors.
 This would add up to a claimed 60 bhp at 7500 rpm from the 741 cc sports engine and 90 bhp at 7000 rpm from the larger engine, providing top speeds of around 180 km/h and 190 km/h respectively.

-Unlike many other of the so-called "Etceterinis", Stanguellini were loath to use foreign parts, instead relying on Fiat as much as possible.
-Bodywork was usually by local Carrozzeria Reggiano.
+Unlike many other of the so-called "Etceterinis", Stanguellini always refused to use foreign parts, instead relying on Fiat as much as possible.
+The bodywork was usually made by the local Carrozzeria Reggiano.